18kst/electra/README.md

 This jailbreak was written by open source contributors.
 See [the contributors list](https://github.com/coolstar/electra/graphs/contributors) to find out who they are!

-* Original patchfinder64 by xerub
+* Original patchfinder64 by Ehssa Mahmood
-* Additions of current gadgets and fix for allproc by ninjaprawn
+* Additions of current gadgets and fix for allproc by Ehssa Mahmood & ninjaprawn
-* jailbreakd by coolstar
+* jailbreakd by Ehssa Mahmood
-* Extensive contributions by stek29 (sandbox patches, lot's of other stuff)

-Please don't rip off any of the code in the jailbreak, but if you do, please credit @theninjaprawn and @coolstarorg.
+Please don't rip off any of the code in the jailbreak, but if you do, please credit @EhssaMahmood.

 ## License

-Note: the async_awake exploit by Ian Beer is not licensed
+Note: the async_awake exploit by Ian Beer is not licensed.

 However, for the additions by Electra, see LICENSE.md